-Now we can see that ultimate possibility of the individuated personality can be symbolized in the hermaphodite, which paradoxically puts the beginning with the end goal.
-That is, the Uroboric origins have a representational kinship with the pinnacle of development.
+Now we can see that ultimate possibility of the individuated personality can be symbolized in the hermaphrodite, which paradoxically puts the beginning with the end goal.
+That is, the uroboric origins have a representational kinship with the pinnacle of development.

 The archetype of individuation was strong in Gauguin’s life.
 Jungians refer to this as individuation having been constellated.
 But, his initial task of integrating his primal sexuality and spirituality — in alchemy referred to as the prima materia — was acted out projectively, and therefore stunted, incomplete.